-- 1. Applicants who live and/or work in the City of San Diego and who are families of two or more people that include a dependent or individuals who are disabled or age 62 or older, or veterans, or active U.S. Service Person or a homeless person with a disability. - 2.
-Other applicants who live and/or work in the City of San Diego. - 3.
-Applicants who do not live and/or work in the City of San Diego and who are families of two or more people that include a dependent or individuals who are disabled or age 62 or older, or veterans, or active U.S. Service Person or a homeless person with a disability. - 4.
+- 1. Applicants who live and/or work in the City of San Diego and who are families of two or more people that include a dependent, or individuals who are disabled or age 62 or older, or veterans, or active U.S. Service Person, or a homeless person with a disability, or a non-elderly person (under the age of 62) with a disability. - 2.
+Other applicants who live and/or work in the City of San Diego.

+- 3. Applicants who do not live and/or work in the City of San Diego and who are families of two or more people that include a dependent, or individuals who are disabled or age 62 or older, or veterans, or active U.S. Service Person, or a homeless person with a disability, or a non-elderly person (under the age of 62) with a disability.. - 4.
 Other applicants who do not live and/or work in the City San Diego.